 - Census returns can be filed online using the internet.
 Statistics Canada will be encouraging this.
 They hope to get 20 percent of the census returns via the internet.
 We hope they don't.

 - Census returns submitted on paper will have the data optically read and scanned into the computer database, instead of manually keyed in.

-Starting May 2, citizens will be urged to go online and complete a census form on the internet.
-Statistics Canada will be pushing this new online option, which Lockheed Martin has been involved in developing.
-We strongly recommend against filing online.
-We recommend you opt for filling in the paper questionnaire, adding several minimum cooperation embellishments, and mailing it in.
+We strongly, repeat strongly, recommend against filing online.
+We recommend you opt for filling in the paper questionnaire, adding, of course, several minimum cooperation embellishments, and mailing it in.